dgbailey/browser_crash_reporting/README.md

 # WatchdogClientV2: Browser Tab Crash Detection & Reporting

+> **Tip:** To start the demo, run `python3 -m http.server` in this directory and open http://localhost:8000 in your browser.

 ## 1. Visible Crashes: Design Decision

 This library is designed to detect and report **browser tab crashes that occur while the tab is visible to the user**.
 We intentionally focus on visible crashes.